realA10001986/Lou-s-Cafe-Jukebox/README.md

 In Remote Mode, the Jukebox can control a remote HomeAssistant/MQTT-enabled music player.

-The MQTT topics and messages for control are configured in the [Config Portal](#settings-for-remote-mode).
+The MQTT topics and messages for control are configured in the Config Portal under [HA/MQTT Settings](#settings-for-remote-mode).

 If the remote player supports a somewhat complete [backchannel](#-remote-player-backchannel), track selection works just like in Music Player mode: Jog dials 1 and 2 select letter and number, pressing the button selects the chosen track and starts play-back.
 If there is no compatible backchannel, only "play", "stop", "next" and "prev" are supported through the jog dials.